 If you would like to transfer from Loyola to another school, you will need to have your immigration record transferred.

 Once you decide which school you will be attending, contact the school to find out what you need to do to transfer your SEVIS immigration record.
-Usually, the school will require you to fill out a transfer form.
+Usually, the school will require you to fill out a transfer-in form.

 Check with Student Records regarding the academic transfer process.